Arkansas Maternal Mortality Review Committee

 To improve maternal health outcomes, you must begin with understanding the factors that contribute to maternal mortality.
 The Arkansas Department of Health (ADH) established inter-and intra-agency agreements to identify maternal deaths and to access records to facilitate committee review.
 Through data collection and analysis of clinical factors, preventability, and social determinants, the AMMRC seeks to identify factors that lead to poor maternal health outcomes and to make recommendations that will decrease maternal mortality and morbidity.

 All AMMRC members serve in a volunteer capacity and do not receive compensation for participation in the review process.
-ADH Family Health Branch formed an internal workgroup to provide administrative support for the committee.
+ADH Family Health Branch maintains an internal workgroup to provide administrative support for the committee.

 What is maternal mortality?